-A student will gain acceptance to the Health Science major through the Biological Sciences program by completing BIOL 197, BIOL 198, CHEM 113, and CHEM123 with a grade of "C" or better in each of these courses, and receiving no more than a total of three "D" or "F" grades in these courses, wherein two "W" grades count as a single "D/F" grade.
+A student will gain acceptance to the Health Science major through the Biological Sciences program by completing BIOL 197, BIOL 198, CHEM 113, and CHEM123 with a grade of "C" or better in each of these courses, and receiving no more than a total of three "D" or "F" grades in these courses.
 The entire introductory sequence of BIOL 197, BIOL 198, CHEM 113, and CHEM123 must be completed prior to taking any 200-level courses in BIOL.
 A transfer student will gain acceptance by meeting these requirements through equivalent transfer courses.
 Additionally a transfer student must earn a GPA of 2.5 or above in all major classes (excluding labs) during the first semester at BU in order to be accepted into the Biological Sciences program.